UPHL-BioNGS/Grandeur/README.md

 nextflow run UPHL-BioNGS/Grandeur -profile singularity,fasta_to_msa -r main
 ```

 - gff_to_msa is for starting with fastas that have already been annotated with prokka (not the gff files from NCBI) and the the desired output is a MSA.
-This case will most likely occur when Grandeur has been used for a collection of samples, and there is another one to add.
+This case will most likely occur when Grandeur has been used for a collection of samples and one needs to be dropped.

 ```
 nextflow run UPHL-BioNGS/Grandeur -profile singularity,gff_to_msa -r main